Cornell-MAE-UG/sp26-portfolio-ns2248/_projects/2026-statics-measurement.md

 ---

 ## Find
-a) Find the location of maximum elastic deflection in the nutcracker handles
+1. Find the location of maximum elastic deflection in the nutcracker handles
-b) Find a beam design such that the vertical deflection is less than 2% of the handle length
+2. Find a beam design such that the vertical deflection is less than 2% of the handle length
-c) Draw the new nutcracker design
+3. Draw the new nutcracker design

 ## Given
 Given:
 - Quantities from part 1
 - A is a pivot
-- Force from hand is 488.4 Lbs, approximately 400N
+- Force from hand is 488.4 Lbs, approximately 2170N
-- Force from nut is 90 Lbs, approximately 2170N
+- Force from nut is 90 Lbs, approximately 400N
+- Force from hand with linear actuator is 180 Lbs, approximately 800N

 ![Nutcracker Givens](/sp26-portfolio-ns2248/assets/images/IMG_8300.jpeg)